Undergraduate Student FAQ

 The English Language major became the Applied English Linguistics major starting Fall 2022.

 Every student in one of our majors is assigned a faculty advisor, who is there to answer your questions and guide you through your degree.
 Prospective editing majors and minors are also required to meet with their faculty advisor before being accepted into the program.
 Faculty advisors are assigned based on last name.
 To find your advisor and her/his contact information, go to the page for your specific major/minor under the “Programs” tab.

-Toggle ItemWhat careers does a linguistics or English Language degree prepare me for?
+Toggle ItemWhat careers does a Linguistics, Applied English Linguistics, or Editing and Publishing degree prepare me for?

 Toggle ItemWhat internship opportunities are available in the department?

 Editing and Publishing majors must work on the staff of a student journal or complete some other linguistics internship as part of their major requirements.
 The TESOL minor program also leads to a teaching internship, taken after the practicum course, which is not required for the minor itself but is required for the TESOL teaching certificate.
 Jobs and internships are posted regularly at ling.byu.edu/jobs-and-internships, and students can get academic credit for them by filling out an application and meeting with Professor Bay (see instructions at the same link).

 Toggle ItemHow else can I get involved in linguistics and/or editing?

 - Join us on one of our summer Study Abroad programs: English Language in Britain and Ecuador Linguistics!